StackExchange/dnscontrol/documentation/notifications.md

 # Notifications

-DNSControl includes built-in support for notifications, enabling you to post messages in team chats or send emails whenever DNS changes occur, with the functionality implemented in the [notifications package](https://github.com/StackExchange/dnscontrol/tree/main/pkg/notifications).
+DNSControl's "notifications" feature will log `push` changes to other services in real time.
+Typically this is used to automatically announce DNS changes in a team chatroom.
+The functionality is implemented using the open source [Shoutrrr](https://github.com/containrrr/shoutrrr) library, which knows how to communicate to many different systems.
+Some additional services are provided natively, see the [notifications package](https://github.com/StackExchange/dnscontrol/tree/main/pkg/notifications).

 ## Configuration

-Notifications are set up in your credentials JSON file.
-They will use the `notifications` key to look for keys or configuration needed for various notification services.
+Notifications are configured in the `creds.json` file, since they often contain API keys or other secrets.
+The `notifications` key lists the notification service and options.

 {% code title="creds.json" %}
 ```json